mwerner640/hbu_cryptography/README.md

 - Diffie-Hellman
 - Cryptography with Python

-If you dislike math, we recommend skipping to *Cryptography with Python* after you finish the first two sections of *Cryptography Introduction*.

 ## Cryptography Introduction
 ### What is cryptography?
 Cryptography is a means of securing information to prevent **eavesdropping** and **tampering**.
 If you're only slightly familar with cryptography, you probably know it is a way of passing secret messages, but we also use cryptography to protect network traffic on the web, over wifi, and through bluetooth; to encrypt files on your disk drive; to access content locked into a specific platform (ie. songs you own on iTunes); and to verify your identity online.